 Enjoy 40,000 bonus miles after you spend $3,000 on purchases in the first 90 days — that's enough to redeem for a $400 travel statement credit toward an eligible travel purchase

 Get 5% miles back to use toward your next redemption, every time you redeem

 Miles don't expire as long as your account is open, active and in good standing

-0% introductory APR for 12 months on Balance Transfers made within 45 days of account opening.
+0% introductory APR for 12 months on Balance Transfers madeof account opening.
 After that, a variable APR will apply, 16.99%, 20.99% or 23.99%, based on your creditworthiness.
-Please note, there is a fee for balance transfers
+There is a fee for balance transfers.

 no first-year annual fee, $59 after